-After many years of writing about how this was happening, both to me and nationally, I decided in 2016 to send an essayed letter to NHS England, titled General Practice used to be the art of the possible, but we have turned it into a tyranny of the unworkable (Article 75 on my Archived Writings and Home Page).
+After many years of writing about how this was happening, both to me and nationally, I decided in 2016 to send an essayed letter to NHS England, titled General Practice used to be the art of the possible, but we have turned it into a tyranny of the unworkable (Article 75 on my Home Page).
 They never replied.

-All of this, I think, indicates leaching cultural problems - refractory and often unconsidered massed assumptions, then resistant to challenge.
+All of this, I think, indicates leaching cultural problems - refractory and often unconsidered massed assumptions.
 And how does one confront or undo such Zeitgeist?
 My difficulty in answering this is why my optimism is so cautious and conditional.